mimuw-jnp2-rust/project-mikolaj-wasiak-mikolaj-pirog/README.md

 drawing is implemented in the graph module and called in the game_state.

 We encountered little problems of rusty nature - the entire process of producing the code was surprisingly pleasant.
-Sometimes we had to dust off our linear algebra skills though.
+Sometimes we had to dust off our linear algebra skills, though.
 The biggest challenge was how to approach the modularization.
 As of now, we do not claim that our approach as of now is the best and/or final one.

+The biggest change to code structure is rework of step_algorithm and packing of some GameState fields into a separate struct to ease argument passing.
+Things outside gamestate.rs implement custom trait that requires update and draw function to be present (the tetra one requires too much).

 ## Libraries

 Petgraph for graphs structures, egui_tetra for graphics. egui_tetra is a wrapper for egui, a gui library, and tetra, a library for game development.

-dyn_partial_eq because of [this](https://dev.to/magnusstrale/rust-trait-objects-in-a-vector-non-trivial-4co5)
+We also use dyn_partial_eq because of [this](https://dev.to/magnusstrale/rust-trait-objects-in-a-vector-non-trivial-4co5).

-We must say handling the libraries went surprisingly smooth.
-Petgraph is widely used and pretty mature, so we expected no problems, and it delivered.
+We must say, handling the libraries went surprisingly smooth.
+Petgraph is widely used and pretty mature, so we expected no problems and it delivered.
 On the other hand, egui_tetra was looking suspicious - it's managed by Literally One Guy<sup>tm</sup>, so we feared buggy behaviour - especially after Hello World! refused to even compile on the newest version, and when it did on downgraded one, it produced extremely buggy results.
 Fortunately, everything went smooth, and no problems were encountered during the development itself.